shellytrigg/P_generosa/amb_v_varlowpH_juvis/ImageJ_shelllength_protocol.md

 8. Create a column for length(cm) and calculate length in cm for each measurement.

+### Notes:
+- only count animals that look alive.
+There is lots of debris, shrivled up dead animals.
+Look for plump siphons (brown part) and rounder looking animals.

-** Determine a way to keep track of animals you've measured as to not measure the same animal twice.
+- canDetermine a way to keep track of animals you've measured as to not measure the same animal twice.
 Maybe it's possible to draw quadrants in the photo?
 Or number the animals?